-Much of Rachel’s research examines the cognitions, emotions and behaviours of entrepreneurs in adverse conditions.
-Her research is inter-disciplinary in nature, drawing on micro-sociological and psychological approaches to understanding resilience and vulnerability in an entrepreneurial context and how entrepreneurs interact with different stakeholders as they develop their businesses, particularly during times of crisis.
-Recent research projects look at entrepreneurial diversity, identities and communities.
+Rachel has received external funding from organisations including the British Academy and the EY Foundation.
+Much of her research examines the cognitions, emotions and behaviours of entrepreneurs in adverse conditions and is inter-disciplinary in nature; drawing on micro-sociological and psychological approaches to understanding resilience and vulnerability, and how entrepreneurs interact with different stakeholders as they develop their businesses, particularly during times of crisis.
+She is especially interested in how entrepreneurs navigate difficult situations, contexts and emotions.
+Recent research projects also look at entrepreneurial diversity, and different entrepreneurial identities and communities.
 She welcomes PhD applications from students interested in studying any of these topics.

-Rachel is Director of the BSc in Management (with Entrepreneurship, Economics or Marketing) in the Institute of Management Studies, Consulting Editor of the International Small Business Journal, and a Committee Member of the Entrepreneurship Division Special Interest Group of the British Academy of Management.
-Rachel is also on the Editorial Review Board of the International Journal of Entrepreneurial Behaviour and Research and is the Co-Editor of a Special Issue for the journal Entrepreneurship and Regional Development on Entrepreneurship and Crises: Business as Usual?
+Rachel is currently Book Reviews Editor for the International Small Business Journal and was previously a Consulting Editor for the same journal from 2013-2020.
+She is on the Editorial Review Board of the International Journal of Entrepreneurial Behaviour and Research and was Co-Editor of a Special Issue for the journal Entrepreneurship and Regional Development on Entrepreneurship and Crises: Business as Usual?

 2017.
 Small business adaptation and resilience following adversity: The experience of small businesses during the London Riots.
 Seminar, De Montfort University Leicester.

 2017.
 How do small businesses and their owner-managers adapt to a crisis?
 The case of the London riots, Seminar, University of Burgos.

 2017.
 Build Resilience: Make your organisation crisis prepared, not crisis prone, Talk for Knowledge Brief (to members of the public and private sector), London.